🔼The name Zephaniah: Summary

 - A son of Cushi, and author of the Book of Zephaniah (written around 630 BC).

 - A musician in the days of David (1 Chronicles 6:36).

 - A priest who was a contemporary of his famous name-sake and an acquaintance of Jeremiah (Jeremiah 21:1).

 - A contemporary of Zechariah, who lived in Jerusalem around 500 BC, and who was the father of Josiah and Hen, although these two may have been the same person (Zechariah 6:10).
 This Zephaniah was "second priest," and served with high priest Seraiah.
 Both men were killed by Nebuchadnezzar in Riblah on the eve of the deportation (2 Kings 25:18).

 🔼Etymology of the name Zephaniah

 The name Zephaniah consists of two parts.
 The final bit is יה, the abbreviated form of the Name of the Lord: יהוה, (YHWH).

 The first part of the name comes from the verb צפן (sapan), meaning to hide:

-The name Zephaniah means Stored By (For) Yah, and reminds of the words of Jesus: "Do not treasure up for you treasures on the earth, where moth and rust cause to vanish, and where thieves dig through and steal.
+The name Zephaniah means Stored By (For) Yah or Yah Stores Up, and reminds of the words of Jesus: "Do not treasure up for you treasures on the earth, where moth and rust cause to vanish, and where thieves dig through and steal.
 But treasure up for you treasures in Heaven, where neither moth nor rust cause to vanish, and where thieves do not dig through and steal.
 For where your treasure is, there your heart will be also".
 (Matthew 6:19-21).